Changissnz/nu_merchant_principal/README.md

 instead of narrating over select phenomena believed by some to be representative of "pride".

-Pride, in the realm not necessarily entirely reserved to human beings but to sentience in general, is a motivating and controlling force before the perception, and a reactive force after the perception, despite how accurate the perception can be without any additional drivers connected to it (if that
+Pride, in the realm not necessarily to be entirely reserved to human beings but to sentience in general, is a motivating and controlling force before the perception, and a reactive force after the perception, despite how accurate the perception can be without any additional drivers connected to it (if that